 The Reflective Practice Guide: An Interdisciplinary Approach to Critical Reflection

-The aim of this book is to support professional practitioners for whom reflection is integral to practice.
-This aspect of the publication makes it unique among books on reflective practice, which usually cover only one discipline.
+The aim of this book is to support all professional practitioners for whom reflection is integral to practice.
+This makes it unique among books on reflective practice, which usually cover only one discipline.

 A chapter on the theory of reflection uses comprehensible language and the familiar analogy of the mirror.
-It also includes a number of theories about learning styles and drivers, which individuals can apply to themselves.
+It also includes a number of theories about individual learning styles that readers can apply to themselves.

-Writing reflectively is often assumed to come easily to nurses, but this is not always the case.
-It can be therapeutic and aid understanding of...
+It is often assumed that writing in a reflective style comes easily to nurses, but this is not always the case.
+This book makes a...

 Want to read more?